 People with FAI have extra bone growth either around the femoral head or the rim of the acetabulum, or both.
 This causes friction and abnormal pressure on the bones and cartilage, meaning they “wear out” more quickly.
 In medical terms, impingement means “friction between joints” or “soft tissue compression”.
 All hips impinge, but in FAI this occurs at an earlier angle, leading to pain and movement issues, as well as risking early osteoarthritis development.
 It is thought that many people have this extra bone growth, however not all will develop FAI.

-There are three types of FAI:
+There are 3 types of Femoroacetabular Impingement

-- Cam type: extra growth on the femoral head that rubs the acetabulum and the articular cartilage.
+Extra growth on the femoral head that rubs the acetabulum and the articular cartilage.
 This type is more common in young, athletic men.

-- Pincer type: an over-sized pelvis that causes friction on the femoral head and can damage the labrum cartilage.
+An over-sized pelvis that causes friction on the femoral head and can damage the labrum cartilage.
 It is less common overall, but occurs more in middle-aged women.

-- Mixed type: a combination of both Cam and Pincer.
+A combination of both Cam and Pincer.